What are the potential complications and risks of having a Breast Lift?

 All successful surgery results and operation outcomes are the result of maintaining realistic expectations about achievable surgical goals and the acceptance and knowledge of possible risks and complications.

-Nothing is Ever Guaranteed in Science and Medicine
+Nothing is Ever Guaranteed in Medicine

 Careful patient screening and planning, high standards of surgical training, meticulous surgical technique and vigilant post-operative care reduce risks.
 Small, less serious issues are common and I make every effort to resolve them quickly.
 These rarely have a long term effect on an excellent final result.